Raise your hand if a body serum is on your shelf right now? What about…

 Aromatherapy is considered one of several complementary and alternative medicines.
-Its foundation evolved out of a desire to be holistic in application and therapeutic benefits.
+Its foundation evolved out of a desire to be holistic in an application and therapeutic benefits.
 As a holistic therapy, aromatherapy clearly is able to affect the mind/body/spirit aspects of the individual.
 However, to date, aromatherapy has lacked a framework for whole health, a framework that includes such elements as diet, exercise, and spiritual development.
 Ayurveda provides us with such a framework.

-Ayurveda advocated the total health of an individual through preventative, restorative and curative measures.
-Ayurveda medicine encompasses wholesome foods, herbs, meditation, Yoga, mantra, Panchakarma, aromatherapy, color therapy, music, and a healthy lifestyle.
+Ayurveda advocated the total health of an individual through preventative, restorative, and curative measures.
+Ayurveda medicine encompasses wholesome foods, herbs, meditation, yoga, mantra, Panchakarma, aromatherapy, color therapy, music, and a healthy lifestyle.